-This means that every 1 billion dollars spent by our government represents $3 for every person in America!
+This means that every 1 billion dollars spent by our government represents roughly $3 for every person in America!

-estimated 330 million citizens.
+Taking the number of people and placing them into other groups is more challenging.
+Those groups can include; households or families--- for ease we will call the average household 3.4 people.
+When we look at "workers" we are looking at according to government figures in 2008, 120 million people were employed out of an estimated 330 million citizens.
 However, unemployment increased after that date.
 Last but not least how many taxpayers exist in America?
-This is very complicated, many taxpayers get back more then they pay in and their are huge difference in amount people pay, also do we consider a joint return as two payers?
-Bottom line, whatever it means, nearly half of households not pay taxes.
+This becomes rather complicated because many taxpayers get back more then they pay in and there are huge differences in the amount people pay, also do we consider a joint return as two payers?
+Bottom line, whatever it means, nearly half of households do not pay taxes.

-Sadly this is what is propelling the economy forward, and it is not sustainable.
+Sadly this massive deficit is what is propelling the economy forward, and it is not sustainable.
 Please note; Massively compounding the problem is the realization that most people like infants, children, the disabled or unemployed could not pay their share if their life depended on it, this transfers the burden to the remainder of society.